erik-riklund/forma/packages/compiler/README.md

 Hello {{ name }}
 ```

-To enhance flexibility, Forma introduces the `:` modifier, which enables access to variables from the current local scope.
-This feature is particularly useful in scenarios such as iterating over lists or passing properties between components.
+To enhance flexibility, the `:` modifier can be used to access variables from the current local scope, in scenarios such as iterating over lists.
 For example, within a `<list>` block, the `:` modifier ensures that each item in the list is scoped correctly, avoiding conflicts with the components properties.

 ```html
 <!--